 Wear a wide-brimmed hat, sunscreen with an SPF of 15 or higher, sunglasses, and lightweight, loose-fitting clothing.
 Long sleeves and long pants help protect your skin from the sun.

 Bring a cell phone and portable charger;brightly colored bandana, signal mirror, and whistle.
-Make sure your cell phone is fully charged when you arrive at the monument and bring a portable charger (battery pack if you have one).
-There are no outlets for electricity available to charge cell phones or other electronics at the monument.
+Make sure your cell phone is fully charged when you arrive at the park and bring a portable charger (battery pack if you have one).
+There are no outlets for electricity available to charge cell phones or other electronics at the park.